Stvad/CrowdAnki/README.md

 ## How to collaborate via Github
 This section illustrates collaboration workflow using [Github](http://github.com).

-Suppose you have a deck named DeckX and you want to collaborate on it's improvement with other people.
-In order to acheive this you will need to:
+Suppose you have a deck named DeckX and you want to collaborate on its improvement with other people.
+In order to achieve this you will need to:

 1. Export the DeckX.
 You can do that by going to Anki: File > Export > Export format: "CrowdAnki Json Representation".
 Include: DeckX.
-[screenshot]
 2. Create a Github account for yourself and ask your collaborators to do the same (see: https://github.com/join).
-3. Create repository for your deck by following this guide https://guides.github.com/activities/hello-world/#repository.
+3. Create a repository for your deck by following this guide https://guides.github.com/activities/hello-world/#repository.
 The name of the repository has to correspond to the name of the directory that was created during the export.
-In our case it would be named DeckX.
+In our case, it would be named DeckX.
 4. Add collaborators to the repository: https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/.

-### GUI workflow
 ### CLI workflow
 #### Initiating collaboration
 4. Install git on your computer.
-In the command line:
 5. Go to the directory that resulted from export.
 6. Initialize repository with following commands: